GMB rebrand information and signup for our complimentary Google Business Profile optimization and best practice courses.

 In addition, the current profile URLs will be rebranded and redirect to the new experience.
 Eventually, GMB’s API will be renamed to Business Profile API, with the current functionality and development focus retained.

-The short answer is, “no.” If you’re an SMB, and frequent user of the GMB web backend or mobile app, our only short-term adjustment recommendation is to start getting used to editing your profile directly in Search/Maps.
+The short answer is, “no.” If you’re an SMB not using a Google Business Profile service to do the work for you, and a frequent hands-on user of the GMB web backend or mobile app, our only short-term adjustment recommendation is to start getting used to editing your profile directly in Search/Maps.
 Long before you’re eventually forced to sometime in 2022.

 Additional Resources: